openrails/openrails/Source/Documentation/Manual/developing.rst

   at load time, and the whole pixel data must be copied a second time.
   Png and jpg formats also lack the ability to store mipmaps.
 - Instead of the night texture set, the authors can use an emissive texture for night illumination.
-The emissive texture display is switched off automatically at daytime, unless otherwise specified in the material:
+The emissive texture display can be switched off automatically at daytime if specified in the material:

   .. code-block:: json